kevinolega/callcentertrainingtips/_posts/2021-03-19-about-yourself.md

 You just have a problem.

-Theres's a good chance that you
+There is a good chance that you are speaking the truth.

 You have many stories in your head.